Dear MoveOn member,

 Fighting voter suppression is going to require MoveOn members across the country to work together, which is why we're launching our Defend the Vote campaign today.
 Passing the Voting Rights Amendment Act is a critical first step in this campaign, and MoveOn members are already working district by district around the country to organize and to pressure their members of Congress to support this critical legislation.

 Some extreme right-wingers are looking to kill any chances of this bill's even coming up for debate.3 The best way to prevent that is to get as much visible support as possible early on and show that even in a broken Washington, D.C., people's voting rights shouldn't be up for debate.

 Thanks for all you do.

 Want to support our work?
-We're entirely funded by our 5 million members—no corporate contributions, no big checks from CEOs.
+MoveOn Civic Action is entirely funded by our 8 million members—no corporate contributions, no big checks from CEOs.
 And our tiny staff ensures that small contributions go a long way.
 Chip in here.

-PAID FOR BY MOVEON.ORG POLITICAL ACTION, http://pol.moveon.org/.
-Not authorized by any candidate or candidate's committee.
-This email was sent to Terry Travers on March 30, 2012.
+This email was sent to Terry Travers on February 9, 2014.
 To change your email address or update your contact info, click here.
 To remove yourself from this list, click here.